 Abigail Dillen, Earthjustice, 406-586-9699

-Six conservation organizations filed legal papers in Wyoming federal court today seeking to prevent unregulated poisoning, trapping, and shooting of gray wolves across the vast majority of the species' range in Wyoming outside of Yellowstone National Park.
+Conservation organizations filed legal papers in Wyoming federal court today seeking to intervene in a lawsuit over the future of gray wolves in Wyoming.
+Earthjustice is representing the Sierra Club and Natural Resources Defense Council in their efforts to ensure that wolves are not subject to unregulated poisoning, trapping, and shooting across the vast majority of the species’ range outside of national parks.

-Gray wolves in Wyoming are currently protected by the Endangered Species Act.
-Although numbers of wolves are increasing, the Fish and Wildlife Service cannot legally "delist" wolves in the Northern Rockies until Idaho, Montana and Wyoming have laws and management plans in place that will maintain viable wolf populations.
-Based on Wyoming's proposal to manage wolves as "predators," the Fish and Wildlife Service has concluded that Wyoming's plan falls short.
-Wyoming's previous lawsuit challenging the Fish and Wildlife Service's rejection of its wolf management plan was rejected by the federal courts on procedural grounds.
+Currently gray wolves in Wyoming are protected by the Endangered Species Act.
+The Fish and Wildlfe Service is considering whether to “delist” wolves in the Northern Rockies and turn management over to the states.
+Before that can happen, Idaho, Montana, and Wyoming must develop management plans that are sure to maintain viable wolf populations.
+Based on Wyoming’s proposal to manage wolves as “predators” in the vast majority of their range outside the national parks, the Fish and Wildlife Service has concluded that Wyoming’s plan falls short.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people's health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.